Copper Mountain Vs Keystone (Resorts Compared)

 Both Copper Mountain and Keystone have excellent lift systems, with modern lifts including high-speed chairs and gondolas that are well-maintained.

 Copper Mountain has 24 lifts, including a gondola, 2 high-speed sixers and 4 high-speed quads.
 And Keystone has 20 lifts, including 2 gondolas, 2 high-speed sixers and 4 high-speed quads.
+In the 2024 season, Copper Mountain enhanced their lift system with the reconstruction of the Timberline lift by Leitner-Poma.

 copper mountain ski lifts